Is Your Job

 The AI-driven transformation of the labor market is accelerating faster than most workers realize.

-Each career has a dedicated risk assessment with specific skills to reduce your personal risk score.
+24 careers analyzed — from critical risk to well-protected.
+Each has a dedicated assessment with specific skills to reduce your personal score.

 #1: The AI replacement risk for a Data Entry Clerk is 95% due to repetitive data processing fully automatable by OCR and NLP.